 - Identify landscape linkage postulated causes of chlorophyll a and cyanobacteria blooms in freshwater systems.

 - Characterize exposure and human health effects using ocean color satellites in drinking water sources and recreational waters.

 - Characterize behavior responses and economic value of the early warning system using ocean satellites and mobile dissemination platform.

 - Disseminate satellite data through an Android mobile application and EnviroAtlas.

 Support the environmental management and public use of U.S. lakes and estuaries by providing a capability of detecting and quantifying algal blooms and related water quality using satellite data records.

 - Create a standard and uniform approach for early identification of algal blooms that is useful and accessible to stakeholders of freshwater systems using the new set of satellites: Ocean Land Colour Instrument (OLCI) on Sentinel-3, Sentinel-2, Landsat and future NASA missions.

 - Develop an information dissemination system for expedient public health advisory postings.

 - Better understand the connections between health, economic, and environmental conditions to cyanobacteria and phytoplankton blooms.

 The CyAN project officially started October 1, 2015.
-The study focused on selected states, including Ohio, Florida, California, Vermont, New Hampshire, Massachusetts, Connecticut, and Rhode Island in FY16.
-It has already begun to expand to continental U.S. coverage in 2017 using the MERIS archive from 2002-2012 in FY17.
-Weekly composites of the ESA Sentinel-3 OLCI sensor data will be made available to collaborators for initial review and validation when the data becomes publically available by ESA.
+It has provided continental U.S. coverage using the MERIS archive from 2002-2012 in FY17.
+Weekly composites of the European Space Agency Copernicus Sentinel-3 OLCI sensor data are now available to collaborators for initial review and validation.
+Landsat surface water temperature product is now publicly available through USGS EROS.